 - the Public Guardian.

 Unlike other Australian jurisdictions, the Northern Territory does not recognise default decision-makers.
 Therefore, if a consent decision is needed but the person does not have:

 - an Advance Personal Plan containing an advance consent decision about medical treatment, or

-the NTCAT will have power to make the consent decision, including the power to give or refuse consent to treatment.
+the NTCAT can make the consent decision i.e. decide whether to give or refuse consent to treatment.

 Substitute decision-making by the Northern Territory’s guardianship bodies

 What is the role of the Northern Territory Civil and Administrative Tribunal (NTCAT) in relation to decision-making at the end of life?

 The NTCAT is an independent Tribunal that has the power to:

 - review, vary, amend or revoke guardianship orders; and

 - make orders about how a guardian must exercise their authority, and in what circumstances.